gvwilson/sensibleadventures/bookster/new.md

 squash, talking around it as coherently as she could.
 It burned her lips, but she didn't care.

-"Easy," her grandfather said, nodding a thank you to Saedie as she handed him a mug of tea.
+"Easy," her grandfather said, nodding a thank you to Saedanne as she handed him a mug of tea.
 "It'll come back up if you eat too quickly."

 Erileine nodded, sucking air into her mouth to cool its contents as